Devika-Talwar/SM_RNAseq/README.md

 **Step 4: Quantification**

 Quantification of gene expression was done using featurecounts (2.0.2).
+BAM files were provided as input along with the annotation file to use metafeatures as reference for counting.
+Output is generated in the form of text file.

+**Step 5: Normalization**